 The remainder of this article describes how to configure SMSMSE to allow these items to pass through without changing the "Unscannable file rule".

 First determine the file type SMSMSE considers the file then configure the registry to prevent those file types from being decomposed.

 Determine the file type

 - Make note of the letters after the entry Engine name:.
-In the example above the engine name is PDF.

 Allow those types of files to pass through SMSMSE